sagemath/trac_to_gh/Issue 1974.md

 # Issue 1974: notebook -- when changing the title of a worksheet, the javascript should change the document title (via DOM or at worst forced reload)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1974

 Original creator: was